NikosVallianos/NestProbe-Manager/README.md

 ## Installation
 To install this program just copy either of the executable files to a directory in your system.
-You will need to have python 3 installed, with the following libraries available: sys, struct, math, time, pytz, re, serial, signal, datetime, calendar, crc16, intelhex, ntplib, matplotlib, numpy, pandas.
+You will need to have python 3 installed, with the following libraries available: pytz, serial, crc16, intelhex, ntplib, matplotlib, numpy, pandas.

+## Devices
+NestProbe-Manager currently works with NestProbe TL1, a 0.3 ℃  accuracy temperature logger that can operate for at least six months on a CR2032 coin-cell battery.
+The TL1 is also an open-source project.

+## Use
+NestProb